Do you need to reset Joomla password or Super User login?

 Reset Joomla 1.5 password

-The procedure to reset a Joomla 1.5 password is not very different from the rest of the versions of Joomla.
+The procedure to reset a Joomla 1.5 login is not very different from the rest of the versions of Joomla.

-6. Select the user you have just logged in with using this password and username and change the password for the user to something else.
+- Select the user you have just logged in with and change the password for the user to something else.
 This is extremely important otherwise your website might get hacked.

 You need access to your MySQL database, via phpmyadmin or otherwise.
 For Joomla version up to 1.0.12 you need to execute the following query.
 The strange password is actually the password "admin" encrypted with the encyption algorithm Joomla uses.